Global Agenda Council on Gender Parity

 In the 2014-2016 term, the council will focus on increasing female participation in the labour force by looking at current trends at industry levels.
 Council members will share detailed information on industry policies and practices, explicit and implicit barriers to female participation in senior management, and other areas that influence the gender gap, such as talent development.
 The council will put in place a plan to share all their findings.

 To get involved please contact

-Forum Lead: Saadia Zahidi, Senior Director, Gender Parity Programme and Human Capital and Constituents, email@example.com
+Forum Lead: Saadia Zahidi, Head of Employment and Gender Initiatives, Gender Parity Programme and Human Capital, Member of the Executive Committee, email@example.com

 Document archive for all the issues you are interested in